farhat-lab/fast-lineage-caller/README.md

 ### Getting all the lineage calls without removing any redundancy

 By default *fast-lineage-caller* will try to remove the redundancy in the lineage calls.
 What does this mean?
 The isolate `SAMEA968141`, for instance, belongs to the `lineage2.2.1` (according to the *coll2014* SNP scheme).
 When *fast-lineage-caller* checks the variants present in the *vcf* of this isolate, it will find that it actually belongs to `lineage2`, `lineage2.2` and `lineage2.2.1`.
 The information contained in some these labels is redundant, so *fast-lineage-caller* by default will output only `lineage2.2.1`.
 However, for some use-cases it is relevant to get all the calls.
-You can do that by using the `--keepred` (keep redundancy) option:
+You can do that by using the `--keep` (keep redundancy) option:

 ```
-./bin/fast-lineage-caller genomic_data/SAMEA968141.vcf --keepred
+./bin/fast-lineage-caller genomic_data/SAMEA968141.vcf --keep
 Isolate coll2014        freschi2020     lipworth2019    shitikov2017    stucki2016
 SAMEA968141     lineage2,lineage2.2.1,lineage2.2        2,2.2.1.1,2.2.1,2.2.1.1.1,2.2   beijing lin2,lin2.2.1,asian_african_2,lin2.2
 ```